PaddlePaddle/Paddle/memory/README.md

 1. `init`: calculate and reset how many allocators exist in current system, then respectively recording their own capacity, available, etc.
 2. `shutdown`: clear all exist allocators.

 3. The definition of `Place` is under folder `paddle/majel`.
+It denotes allocation places either CPU or GPU.
-4. `memory_used` really makes sense when users do interactive programming, they may wondering the underlying memory resource.
+4. `memory_used` really makes sense when users do interactive programming such as Python, they may wondering the underlying memory resource.

 ### CPU System Allocators